ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/overview-security-center.md

 Explore these topics about monitoring, reviewing, and responding to your security needs:

 * Review and improve your security posture holistically with [Microsoft Secure Score](microsoft-secure-score.md)
-* [Monitor and report](monitoring-and-reporting.md) the status of your identities, data, devices, apps, and infrastructure
+* [Report](monitoring-and-reporting.md) the status of your identities, data, devices, apps, and infrastructure
 * [Proactively hunt](hunting.md) for intrusion attempts and breach activity affecting your email, data, devices, and accounts
 * [Understand the latest attack campaigns](latest-attack-campaigns.md) and techniques with threat analytics